A bunch of guys running in Democratic primaries are attacking EMILY’s List

 But the criticism has been much more rampant this cycle, coming heavily from progressives and fellow Democrats who would have likely once championed the group’s efforts.
 In an election year that’s been defined not only by women candidates, but also women voters and volunteers, it’s easy to see why they’re irked—EMILY’s List-backed candidates have been, on the whole, winning, and the group’s attacks have been crippling to otherwise viable campaigns.
 The attack ads on Cote in Maine came at a crucial moment for a candidate attempting to position himself as a progressive who could attract women voters.
 Women Vote! dropped nearly a quarter of a million dollars to support Porter in California, an amount Min’s campaign couldn’t keep pace with.
 In Davids’ Kansas race, the EMILY’s List ad campaign cost twice more than what Davids had raised herself by that time.

-Julie McClain Downey, the senior director of campaign communications at EMILY’s List, finds the criticism unwarranted, a result of candidates “screaming foul” because they’re losing to women the group has backed.
+Julie McClain Downey, senior director of campaign communications at EMILY’s List, finds the criticism unwarranted, a result of candidates “screaming foul” because they’re losing to women the group has backed.
 “The legacy of EMILY’s List is really what we’re seeing coming to fruition today,” she says of the successful bids.
-Press Secretary Alexandra De Luca attributes the rise in attacks not to increased animosity, but to the fact that there are just more woman running campaigns in 2018.
+Press Secretary Alexandra De Luca attributes the rise in attacks not to increased animosity, but to the fact there are just more women running campaigns in 2018.
 “I think it stems from the sheer number of women running this cycle,” De Luca says.
 “It makes sense that this kind of opposition is coming.”

-The vast number of women running has been particularly thorny in races where Democratic women face-off against one another—when EMILY’s List has endorsed one pro-choice candidate over another.
-In Georgia’s Democratic gubernatorial primary, for example, candidate Stacey Evans took umbrage when the group endorsed her competitor and the eventual Democratic nominee, Stacey Abrams, even though both candidates had been pro-choice.
-“If I were a donor, I would be very upset to know that my dollars were going to fight for one pro-choice woman against another,” Evans told The New York Times in May.
+The vast number of women running has been particularly thorny in races where Democratic women face one another—when EMILY’s List has endorsed one pro-choice candidate over another.
+In Georgia’s Democratic gubernatorial primary, for example, candidate Stacey Evans took umbrage when the group endorsed her competitor and eventual Democratic nominee, Stacey Abrams, even though both candidates had been pro-choice.
+“If I were a donor, I would be very upset to know that my dollars were going to fight for one pro-choice woman against another,” Evans told the New York Times in May.

-A recent article from The Intercept detailed similar criticisms, noting that EMILY’s List had failed to offer timely endorsements, or any at all, to women running for Congress in New York.
-But with a staff of only about 120 people and tens of thousands of women seeking EMILY’s List’s help—a quantity 43 times the number who sought help in 2016—it’s inevitable that the organization would skip out on supporting some candidates.
+A recent article from the Intercept detailed similar criticisms, noting that EMILY’s List had failed to offer timely endorsements, or any at all, to women running for Congress in New York.
+But with a staff of only about 120 people and tens of thousands of women seeking EMILY’s List’s help—43 times the number who sought help in 2016—it’s inevitable that the organization would skip out on supporting some candidates.
 Every endorsement requires research into a nominee’s past and interviews with the candidates and their teams.
-Being able to prove a candidate’s viability without a national boost is key in that endorsement, too, something a Splinter article from earlier this year noted through the story of Lucy Flores, a Nevada assemblywoman who EMILY’s List had passed on during her 2016 run for Congress because, the article suggests, Flores hadn’t raised as much money as her fellow Democratic female competitor.
+Being able to prove a candidate’s viability without a national boost is key in that endorsement too, something a Splinter article from earlier this year noted through the story of Lucy Flores, a Nevada assemblywoman who EMILY’s List had passed on during her 2016 run for Congress because, the article suggests, Flores hadn’t raised as much money as her fellow Democratic female competitor.
 “EMILY’s List’s involvement was never a given,” a spokesperson for Davids’ campaign says.
 “We had to work really hard to show them that we were a viable candidacy.”

 EMILY’s List’s Downey says she understood that hardship, one reason why she says the organization is still so critical to the candidates who seek it out.
 “If this was easy, we wouldn’t need to exist,” Downey says.
 “It is harder for women to run successful campaigns.”
 Gina Ortiz Jones, the Democratic nominee for Texas’ 23rd Congressional District, argued much of the same when a Democratic competitor attacked her national endorsements during a February primary debate.
 “I’m proud of all of the support that I have received from organizations that want to help underrepresented communities,” Ortiz Jones said, taking a moment to specifically recognize EMILY’s List’s support.

-Just over 19 percent of House members are women, as are 23 percent of US Senators, and only six women currently sit in governor’s mansions.
-Kelly Dittmar, an assistant professor of political science at Rutgers University—Camden in New Jersey and scholar in the Center for American Women and Politics, worries that much of the focus on women candidates and the support they’re getting will obscure the fact that women in politics are still the exception, not the rule.
-“In the effort to celebrate the increase in women candidates, we’ve forgotten to remind people that they’re still a minority of candidates—more men are running as well,” she explains, adding, “It’s so important to put that in context, so the story in November is not to talk to about how women failed.
+Just over 19 percent of House members are women, as are 23 percent of US senators, and only six women currently sit in governor’s mansions.
+Kelly Dittmar, an assistant professor of political science at Rutgers University-Camden and a scholar at the Center for American Women and Politics, worries that much of the focus on women candidates and the support they’re getting will obscure the fact that women in politics are still the exception, not the rule.
+“In the effort to celebrate the increase in women candidates, we’ve forgotten to remind people that they’re still a minority of candidates—more men are running as well,” she explains, adding, “It’s so important to put that in context, so the story in November is not to talk about how women failed.
 We don’t want a narrative that discourages other people from running.”